-- An analysis of the effects of Project operations and accidental events upon fisheries and other ocean users.
+- Effects of Project operations and accidental events upon fisheries and other ocean users.
 The analysis should include consideration of recent scientific literature on effects of survey activity on invertebrate species, including identified data gaps; - Fisheries liaison/interaction policies and procedures; - Program(s) for compensation of affected parties, including fisheries interests, for accidental damage resulting from project activities; - Means by which adverse effects upon commercial fisheries may be mitigated through design and/or operational procedures; and - Environmental effects due to the Project, including cumulative effects.